awslabs/gluonts/docs/examples/extended_forecasting_tutorial/extended_tutorial.md

         return prediction.expand_dims(axis=1)
 ```

-The estimator class is configured bys a few hyperparameters and implements the required methods.
+The estimator class is configured by a few hyperparameters and implements the required methods.

 ```python